What Is Opioid Addiction?

 Medical Detox

-Detox is the first step of opioid addiction treatment.
+Detox is an important step in opioid addiction treatment.
 The mental and physical withdrawal symptoms of quitting opioid use can be incredibly severe and are often the first roadblock to recovery that people face.

 As a result of physical dependence on opioid drugs, people can experience withdrawal symptoms such as: